bayesian-object-tracking/getting_started/README.md

 catkin_make -DCMAKE_BUILD_TYPE=Release -DDBOT_BUILD_GPU=On
 source devel/setup.bash
 ```
-and re-compile.
 Once compile you can run the robot tracker along with the
 recorded sensory data:

 ```bash